Jendma/Academic/Data Science/README.md

 # Data Science Courses

-This file contains projects and assignments when I take Data Science courses in University of Indonesia, semester 4th.
+This file contains projects when I take Data Science courses in University of Indonesia, semester 4th.